-I fled into memory, into that sequence that was the origin of my feeling of deja vu, for it related directly to the present situation.
-Probably I should have commenced my bio there, instead of with the shock of Faith's dateline, and will try to keep my narrative more coherent hereafter.
+Therefore I will now illumine that prior sequence, demarking it with a new dateline, and will try to keep my narrative more coherent hereafter.
 I would perhaps dispose of my "false start," but my paper and ink are precious, as is my evocative effort.
 After all, if once I begin the process of unwriting what I have written, where may it end?
 Every word is important, for it too is part of my being.

-Chapter 2 FAITH AND SPIRIT
+Chapter 2 - FAITH AND SPIRIT

 Maraud, Callisto, 2-1-2615-My sisters and I walked home together after school, because there was a certain safety in numbers.
 Faith, eighteen years old, resented this; she claimed her social life was inhibited by the presence of a skinny fifteen-year-old little sibling.
 The vernacular term she was wont to employ was less kind, and I think not completely fair, and does not become her, so I shall not render it here.
 Yet she smiled as she said it, deleting much of the sting, and I think there was some merit to her complaint.
-It is true that a fifty-kilo sibling is not much company for a fiftykilo girl.
-Our weights were similar, in full Earth gravity, but the distribution enough in scholastics.
+It is true that a fifty-kilo sibling is not much company for a fifty-kilo girl.
+Our weights were similar, in full Earth gravity, but the distribution differed substantially.
+Faith was about as pretty a girl as one might imagine, with the rich ash-blond tresses and gray eyes that made her face stand out among the darker shades that predominated in our culture, and a generously symmetrical figure and small extremities.
+I was young and not versed in social relations between the sexes, and I was her brother; even so, I understood the impact such physical qualities had on men.

+Faith was not really intelligent, as I define the concept, though she did well enough in scholastics.
 It was said that a single look at her was enough to raise her grade before any given class commenced, and that may not have been entirely in jest.
 She lacked that ornery attitude that passes for courage in others; these qualities of intelligence and courage were reserved in healthy measure for her sister.
 Spirit was as bold and cunning a gamin as could be found on the planet.
 Technically Callisto is merely the fourth Galilean satellite of Jupiter, a moon, but its diameter is almost 5,000 kilometers, the same as Mercury and greater than Pluto, so only the accident of its association with the Colossus of the System prevents it from being accorded the dignity of planetary status, and so I think of it as a planet, though the texts disagree.
 But I was describing my little sister, Spirit, who even at age twelve was a person to be reckoned with.
 I fought with her often, but I liked her too and envied her survivalist nature.
 Theoretically I was the guardian of our little group, for I was the male, but my appreciation of the complexities of people was too great for me to perform this duty as well as Spirit might, had she been me.
 Once she set her course, she pursued it with an almost appalling efficiency and dispatch.